 - Constructive Conflict Resolution: Addressing disagreements with respect, empathy, and a focus on finding solutions.

 - "I" Statements: Expressing your feelings and needs using "I" statements rather than accusatory "you" statements.
-For example, "I feel hurt when..." instead of "You always make me feel..."
+As an example, "I feel hurt when..." instead of "You always make me feel..."

 - Regular Check-ins: Taking time to regularly discuss your relationship, address concerns, and appreciate each other.